snimu/blog/contents/infinite-tool-use/article.md

 The tools hold the specific, instantiated state of what the model is doing and its goals, while the model itself holds an abstract representation of that state and the goals as well as the little bit of instantiated data it currently needs, leading to specialization between the LLM and its tools.
 In other words, exclusively working through tools allows models to externalize large parts of their intelligence to more efficient, domain-specific programs.

-It also alleviates the need for LLMs to have perfect access to the full context, making SSMs an attractive option.
-And those, in turn, would allow for *infinite tool use*: extremely long-context interactions mediated exclusively through tool calls.

 Table of contents:

 - [Examples](#examples)